tuftsdatalab/Intro_To_AlphaFold2/lessons/lesson2/lesson2.md

 # Running alphafold 2.1.1
 runaf2 -o $outputpath -f $fastapath -t $maxtemplatedate
 ```
 In the command section we first load our `alphafold/2.1.1` and `nvidia-smi` modules.
 We then make an output directory for our alphafold results.
 Next we specify where we want our results to be stored and where our fasta file input is.
+The `max`
 _________________________________________________________________________________________________________________________________________________________________________________

 Next Lesson: [AlphaFold2 Output](../lesson3/lesson3.md)